microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Disconnect-Entra.md

 # Disconnect-Entra

-## SYNOPSIS
+## Synopsis

-Disconnects the current session from a Microsoft Entra ID tenant.
+disconnects the current session from a Microsoft Entra ID tenant.

-## SYNTAX
+## Syntax

 ```powershell
 Disconnect-Entra
  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-The Disconnect-Entra cmdlet disconnects the current session from a Microsoft Entra ID tenant.
+the Disconnect-Entra cmdlet disconnects the current session from a Microsoft Entra ID tenant.

-## EXAMPLES
+## Examples

 ### Example 1: Disconnect your session from a tenant